-The Fund's allocation to short-dated buy and maintain credit is invested in the Global Low Duration Credit Fund managed by BMO Global Asset Management.
-The target of this fund is to deliver a total return commensurate with investment in low duration non-government bonds and other similar assets (expected to be about gilts +1% pa at the time of investment).
+The Fund's allocation to short-dated buy and maintain credit is invested in the Global Low Duration Credit Fund managed by Columbia Threadneedle Investments.
+The target of this fund is to deliver a total return commensurate with investment in low duration non-government bonds and other similar assets.